djordjesavanovic/scanm.art/README.md

 Netlify start the build & deployment process everytime there is a change, i.e. a merged PR on the ``main`` branch.
 Firebase config (app ID, app URL, etc.) is stored as environment variables.

-To run the app locally, please scroll down the follow the instructions provided by CRA.
+To run the app locally, please scroll down and follow the instructions provided by CRA.
 In order to get the camera to work locally, add an .env file in the project's root and insert this value in it ``HTTPS=true``.
 Rebuild the app and it should work.

 ### Task list in chronological order